maticnetwork/whitepaper/README.md

 5. Checkpoint duration
   - A checkpoint duration of 3600sec has been determined to be optimum.
   - A shorter duration means faster Maliciousness detection, but it also means a higher committed Gas fee.
   - If a Byzantine behavior (e.g. Double Spend through Tx deletion) occurs just after checkpoint creation, this duration is the worst-case time until the Ceremony.
-If some Delegates delete transactions, The Matic Network can recover the cancelled Tx, and the double spend attack would be foiled.
+If some Block Producers delete transactions, The Matic Network can recover the cancelled Tx, and the double spend attack would be foiled.

 # Focus on User Experience {#usere}